PedroAbreu1976/MediatR.Hangfire/README.md

 Ensure your Hangfire instance is properly configured with:
 *   **Persistent Storage:** For production, use a persistent storage option like SQL Server, Redis, etc., instead of `UseInMemoryStorage()`.
 *   **Serialization Settings:** The SDK uses Hangfire's configured serializer. `UseRecommendedSerializerSettings()` with `UseSimpleAssemblyNameTypeSerializer()` is generally a good practice.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request or open an Issue.

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.